sinankalkan/CENG501-Spring2021/project_AslanBolat/README.md

 Most of the VAE implementations uses binary cross entropy for their reconstruction loss.
 After getting poor results in some cases (where voxel data of a specific part is too sparse), we tried binary cross entropy instead of mean squared error and obtained better results.

 #### DCGAN implementation
 Authors of the paper followed WGAN-gp (Gulrajani et al. 2017), but even if changing the hyper parameters we could not obtained meaningful results.
 Even if the decoder generated successful parts after pretrainig, it deterioted with WGAN-gp training.
 One thing we noticed is that, discriminator cannot separate real and fake voxels even in the begining of the training.
-Therefore we implemented DCGAN (Radford et al. 2016) aproach for VAEGAN training.
+Therefore we implemented DCGAN [3] aproach for VAEGAN training.
 By scaling the generator error by 5e-3, we obtained successful results.

 #### Symmetry losss
 Authors applied symmetry loss depending on [the study](http://vecg.cs.ucl.ac.uk/Projects/SmartGeometry/approx_symmetry/approx_symm_sig_06.html) of Mitra, Guibas, and Pauly.
 It was implemented in 2006 and there was no code provided for symmetry plane detection for 3D shapes.
 We searched and found neural models, however, we could not employ or implemet them owing to time limit and performance considerations.
 In fact, there is a study [Nerd](https://github.com/zhou13/nerd) but it uses three neural networks for symmetry plane estimation.
 Thus, we thought this massively extends the time required to create dataset.